Pak Tea House

-Pak Tea House is an intellectual tea–café located in Lahore, Punjab, Pakistan known for its association with progressive academics and left-leaning South Asian intelligentsia.
+Pak Tea House (پاک ٹی ہاؤس) is a tea house and cafe in Lahore, Punjab, Pakistan that is known for its association with academics, writers, poets and intelligentsia.

 Traditionally frequented by country's notably artistic, cultural and literary personalities, it was founded by a Sikh family in 1940 and quickly acquired its current name after it was leased to one of the locals in Lahore after the partition of India in 1947.
-Intervention of Lahore High Court had led to the re-opening of the Tea House in 2013.
+It was closed in 1999 due to lack of business, but through intervention of Lahore High Court had led to the re-opening of the Tea House in 2013.
 Noted for being the birthplace of influential literary movement, the Progressive Writers' Association, the place is described as a hub of Lahore's intellectual life for many years.

 History

 The café was set up in 1940 as the "India Tea House" by Boota Singh, a Sikh family in Lahore.
-In 1944, it was taken over by two Sikh brothers Surtej Singh Bhalla and Kaiser Singh Bhalla.
-It remained closed during the 1947 partition riots, and in 1948, it was allotted to Sirajuddin Ahmed.
-Ahmed who renamed it as "Pak Tea House" in 1950 and ran this restaurant successfully from 1948 to 1978.
-After his death, his son Zahid Hasan managed the cafe and restaurant, but due to reduction in customers, it was closed in 2000.
-During this period, its ownership was taken over by the Young Men's Christian.
+In 1944, it was taken over by two Sikh brothers, Surtej Singh Bhalla and Kaiser Singh Bhalla.
+It remained closed during the 1947 partition riots, and in 1948, Sirajuddin Ahmed, a local food supplier, rented the place from Young Men's Christian Association's administration.
+He renamed it "Pak Tea House" in 1950 and ran it successfully from 1948 to 1978.
+After his death, his son Zahid Hasan managed the cafe and restaurant.
+This historic tea house was known as a meeting place and was frequented by the city's artists and literary personalities, especially until the 1990s.
+It was closed in 2000 with the decline in customers.
+During this period, its ownership was taken over by the Young Men's Christian Association.